z390development/z390/doc/contributing/contribute_cics.md

 **Note:** On Windows zCICS can also be built as part of the z390 build procedure:
     `bat> BUILD.BAT *All`

-## Regression testing for zCICS
+## zCICS Sequential Terminal Support

-This chapter explains the use of zCICS Sequential Terminal Support.
+This chapter explains the use of zCICS Sequential Terminal Support, which can be used for zCics and/or zCics application regression testing.

 ### Create a trace of your transactions